Davidsville, PA

 19 people

-As of 2023, 1.44% of Davidsville, PA residents (14 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 1.44% of Davidsville, PA residents (14 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Davidsville, PA was 2.14%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Davidsville, PA compared to that of it's neighboring and parent geographies.